renzocabarios/rango/README.md

 The server is now running and ready to handle incoming requests.

+To test each method, you can use tools like `curl`, `Postman`, or using a frontend application built from `React` or `Angular` that sends requests to your server using various methods.

 > You've successfully set up an RangoJS project, created a basic server, and sent a response to a user request.
 Now you can dive deeper into RangoJS and explore its powerful features to build robust and sophisticated web applications.
 >
 > Happy coding! 🚀